elijahverhoff/elijahverhoff.github.io/_projects/robotarm/index.md

 ## Simulation

 SOLIDWORKS was used to calculate origin-to-origin distances in X, Y, and Z for each link to set-up the robot description in URDF.
-A simple robot description, omitting closed-loops, was generated with the fixed base, the rotating base, the upper arm, the forearm, and the end effector subassembly.The URDF robot description can be found [here.](https://drive.google.com/file/d/17NUcIzNML3wLjn3Vf0oRQ9cXDPPyMkwc/view?usp=drive_link)
+A simple robot description, omitting closed-loops, was generated with the fixed base, the rotating base, the upper arm, the forearm, and the end effector subassembly.
+The URDF robot description can be found [here.](https://drive.google.com/file/d/17NUcIzNML3wLjn3Vf0oRQ9cXDPPyMkwc/view?usp=drive_link)

 The custom IK/FK solver ([found here](https://drive.google.com/file/d/1k5C2NXod-VKMPrG2GX9reXB2zIz_uDvo/view?usp=drive_link)) is necessary to motion plan accurately with MoveIt because the elbow is actuated by a parallelogram 4-bar linkage mechanism – All other linkages can be set as motion constraints on the joints in MoveIt.
 These equations have been neatly compiled into a LaTeX document found [here.](https://drive.google.com/file/d/1LzR1SnR1SEesYTvwaYrWoqJifeOqBn_p/view?usp=drive_link)